Carrefour to exit India, shut five wholesale stores

 It wasn't immediately clear if Carrefour had found a buyer for the business.
 A Carrefour spokesperson declined to give any further details.

-The Indian government opened up the country's $500 billion (291 billion pounds) retail sector to foreign supermarket operators in 2012, but mandatory local sourcing requirements and a decision to let individual Indian states decide whether to allow global chains has deterred new entrants.
+The Indian government opened up the country's $500 billion retail sector to foreign supermarket operators in 2012, but mandatory local sourcing requirements and a decision to let individual Indian states decide whether to allow global chains has deterred new entrants.

 Only British supermarket operator Tesco Plc has so far announced plans to set up stores in India.